April 18, 2026·Green Fee Tracker Research

 San Antonio is the most affordable large-metro golf market in Texas — city courses from $22, a 1916 historic municipal, and TPC San Antonio for when you want the full PGA Tour experience.

-San Antonio is the most affordable large-metro golf market in Texas — a combination of five City-operated municipal courses (starting at $22), a historic 1916 Donald Ross design open to the public, and a mid-tier that runs meaningfully cheaper than Dallas or Austin equivalents.
+San Antonio is the most affordable large-metro golf market in Texas — a combination of City-operated municipal courses, a historic 1916 Donald Ross design open to the public, and a mid-tier that runs meaningfully cheaper than Dallas or Austin equivalents.
 The market has 60+ public and semi-private courses across Bexar County, ranging from genuine budget golf to TPC San Antonio's PGA Tour-level facilities.

 San Antonio Green Fees by Tier (2026)

-Brackenridge Park Golf Course ($28 weekday) is one of the most historically significant public golf courses in Texas — opened in 1916, designed with Donald Ross influence, and listed on the National Register of Historic Places.
+Brackenridge Park Golf Course is one of the most historically significant public golf courses in Texas — opened in 1916, designed with Donald Ross influence, and listed on the National Register of Historic Places.
 It hosted the Texas Open (a PGA Tour event) for decades.
-At $28 on weekdays, it is a genuine piece of American golf history at a price that makes it accessible to every golfer visiting San Antonio.
+It is a genuine piece of American golf history at a price accessible to every golfer visiting San Antonio.
 Walking is permitted and encouraged.
+See current rates in the pricing table above.

 Pecan Valley: The Best Value Round in San Antonio

-Pecan Valley Golf Club ($55 peak, 4.3 stars) hosted the 1968 PGA Championship — won by Julius Boros at age 48, still the oldest major champion in history.
+Pecan Valley Golf Club (4.3 stars) hosted the 1968 PGA Championship — won by Julius Boros at age 48, still the oldest major champion in history.
 The course has been renovated and maintained to near-championship standards.
-At $55 peak weekday for a course with genuine major championship pedigree, Pecan Valley is the best quality-to-price ratio in the San Antonio market.
+For a course with genuine major championship pedigree, Pecan Valley is the best quality-to-price ratio in the San Antonio market.
+See current pricing above.

 TPC San Antonio: PGA Tour Golf at Mid-Market Prices

-TPC San Antonio's AT&T Oaks Course ($145 peak) hosted the Valero Texas Open PGA Tour event from 2010 to 2022 — a legitimate tournament-quality layout at a price significantly below comparable TPC facilities in larger markets.
-The Canyons Course ($90 peak) offers a second Pete Dye design at accessible pricing.
-Summer rates drop 35–40% on both courses, making June–August the window for playing TPC-level golf at mid-tier prices.
+TPC San Antonio's AT&T Oaks Course hosted the Valero Texas Open PGA Tour event from 2010 to 2022 — a legitimate tournament-quality layout at a price significantly below comparable TPC facilities in larger markets.
+The Canyons Course offers a second Pete Dye design at more accessible pricing.
+Summer rates drop significantly on both courses, making June–August the window for playing TPC-level golf at mid-tier prices.
+Check current rates in the pricing table above.

 Frequently Asked Questions